A voter may cast an absentee ballot if he or she:

 - Is a member of the Armed Forces of the United States, a spouse of, or a dependent of, a member of the Armed Forces of the United States, a citizen living abroad or any other applicant qualified to vote pursuant to the Federal Uniformed and Overseas Citizens Absentee Voting Act, 42 U.S.S.
 1973ff (UOCAVA) – more information on Military & Overseas voting/UOCAVA is available here.

-An absentee ballot returned by mail must be postmarked no later than the day prior to the election.
-If hand-delivered, the ballot must be in the Absentee Office by the close of business (but no later than 5 p.m.) on the day prior to the election.
+An absentee ballot returned by mail must be postmarked no later than the day prior to the election and received by the Absentee Office by noon on Election Day if mailed.
+See UOCAVA section for exceptions.
+If hand-delivered (by the voter), the ballot must be in the Absentee Office by the close of business (but no later than 5 p.m.) on the day prior to the election.
 The absentee ballot must be received by the Absentee Office by noon on Election Day if the ballot is mailed.

 Absentee Office Location